 - Employers must be able to provide evidence of the above arrangement if requested.

 Employers or individuals with queries about individual NMC registrations are advised to contact the NMC directly.

-Nursing was added to the shortage occupation list on 15 October 2015 but in a change to the rules, employers have been required to still carry out a resident labour market test (RLMT) before recruiting a non-EEA nurse from 24 November 2016.
+Nurses remain on the shortage occupation list, but employers have been required to still carry out a RLMT before recruiting a non-EEA nurse.
+RLMT is no longer a feature of the new immigration system which launches on 1 January 2021.
 Find out more information in our Tier 2 policy changes section.

-- The Home Office has been clear that employers must only apply for certificates when you need them and when you are certain they will be used.
-The individual being sponsored must have a job offer from you and either:
+- The Home Office has been clear that employers must only apply for certificates when required and when it is certain when it will be used.
+The individual being sponsored must have a job offer and either:

-- have obtained full registration with the Nursing and Midwifery Council
+- have obtained full registration with the NMC

-- have passed the Nursing and Midwifery Council's computer-based test (CBT) of competence (part one)
+- have passed the NMC's CBT of competence (part one)

-- have obtained the Nursing and Midwifery Council's permission before 30 April 2015 to undertake the overseas nursing programme, and be sponsored to undertake a supervised practice placement as part of the programme, which has been approved by the Nursing and Midwifery Council.
+- be sponsored to undertake a supervised practice placement as part of the programme, which has been approved by the NMC.

-- You are required to provide evidence of the above in any applications for restricted certificates of sponsorship.
-You must send a copy of the employment offer letter and a copy of the email confirmation from the NMC to show the individual has passed the computer-based test (CBT).
+- Employers are required to provide evidence of the above in any applications for certificates of sponsorship.
+You must send a copy of the employment offer letter and a copy of the email confirmation from the NMC to show the individual has passed the CBT.
 This evidence should be sent to Tier2limits@homeoffice.gsi.gov.uk to support your application.

-Sign up for our weekly workforce e-bulletin for regular updates.
+You can sign up for our weekly workforce e-bulletin